Macau Mauling: Pacquiao Whips Algieri

 There are two key points to make regarding the event staged in Macau, China last night.
 The first involves extolling the fighting virtues of Manny Pacquiao.
-Against a 7-to-1 underdog in Chris Algieri, Pacquiao had a field day, performing with the relaxed confidence of a master sniper in a fairground shooting gallery.
+Against a seven-to-one underdog in Chris Algieri, Pacquiao had a field day, performing with the relaxed confidence of a master sniper in a fairground shooting gallery.
 The Filipino’s blinding handspeed, high-activity rate, pin-point accuracy and accomplished footwork clearly exposed the relative deficiencies of not only the challenger, but also of his inexperienced and misguided corner team.
 Scoring six knock downs en route to the widest decision he has ever earned, Pacquiao made it clear that, even at age 35, he remains one of the two best welterweights on the planet and an elite prizefighter all around.

 The second point to make is that such a dominant display can only happen when one of the top talents in the sport clashes with an unworthy foe.
 As clear-minded and eloquent as he is, Chris Algieri should be the first to admit—if only post-facto—that he never really belonged in the same ring as Manny Pacquiao.
 And no matter how badly Max Kellerman and Jim Lampley tried to rationalize the encounter during the broadcast last night, a large number of fight fans knew from the moment the match was signed that the encounter was little more than a cash grab designed to part Asian punters and PPV buyers with their money.